kubaruczynski/Excercises/docs/generalProblems.md

 -----

-1. Program sprawdzający czy rok jest przestępny
+1. A program that checks if the year is a leap year
-2. Program sprawdzający datę wielkanocy
+2. Program that checks the date of Easter
-3. Oblicz ile cegieł potrzeba do zbudowania piramidy
+3. Calculate how many bricks are needed to build the pyramid
-4. Gra w kości
+4. A game of dice
-5. Podaj dzień tygodnia
+5. Enter the day of the week
-6. Narysuj piramidę
+6. Draw a pyramid
-7. Zrób tablicę licz losowych i policz która liczba występuje najwiecej razy, średnia, czy jest dany element, najmniejszy i największy element
+7. Make an array of random numbers and count which number occurs the most times, the average, whether there is a given element, the smallest and the largest element
-8. Sprawdz czy wyraz to palindrom
+8. Check if the word is a palindrome
-9. Posortuj tablice losowych liczb
+9. Sort arrays of random numbers
-10. Tablica dwuwymiarowa i zamień ze sobą wiersze
+10. Two-dimensional array and swap the lines
-11. Sortowanie tablicy dwuwymiarowej bąbelkowo
+11. Sort a two-dimensional bubble-like array
-12. Zamien przekatne w tablicy dwuwymiarowej
+12. Convert diagonals into a two-dimensional array
-13. Znajdz element w tablicy dwuwymiarowej
+13. Find an element in a two-dimensional array
-14. Ile tekst ma wyrazów
+14. How many words does the text have
-15. Ile w stringu razy występuje każda literka
+15. How many times each letter appears in the string
-16. Jezdzimy po consoli
+16. We drive on the console
-17. Lista dwukierunkowa
+17. Bidirectional list
-18. Projekt zaliczeniowy Z :)
+18. Final project Z :)
 19. hey or ney